manuellara/CSUDHMasters/README.md

 # CYB551 - data vizualization using Prettytable & Matplotlib

 This script takes a .pcap file and breaks it down by packet using Scapy to reveal source IPs, destination IPs, protocols, souce ports, and destination ports.
-From there, a Pandas dataframe is contructed from the details and a dictionary is constructed.
+From there, a Pandas dataframe is constructed from the details and a dictionary is created.

 The Prettytable library uses the aforementioned dictionary to create a table listing the most common source IPs.